A Complete Guide to Legal Name Change in Missouri

 Divorce name change

-You need to ask the divorce court for your new name during your divorce proceeding by checking off a box on the judgment.
-There’s no extra fee for a divorce-approved name change; you’re paying for that privilege through the dissolution filing fee.
+You can get back any prior name once you realize you don't want to keep your married name.
+You need to ask the divorce court for your new name during your divorce proceeding.
+There are no additional fees for a divorce-approved name change; you're paying for that privilege through the dissolution filing fee.

 Changing your name through divorce is your choice alone.
-Your ex-husband, ex-wife, or their new partner can’t force you to revert.
-Designating a new name on your divorce decree isn’t binding; you can defer the change or ignore it without consequence.
+Your ex-husband, ex-wife, or their new partner can't force you to revert.
+Designating a new name on your divorce certificate isn't binding; you can defer the change or ignore it without consequence.

 Start by filling out a Petition for Dissolution of Marriage form.
 Tick the checkbox requesting a return to your chosen former name.
-Have you filed your paperwork without ticking this box?
-No worries.
-You can still ask for it midstream.
-But not after finalization of your divorce.

-Your final divorce decree should have the judge’s statement restoring your old name.
+Your final divorce decree should have the judge's statement restoring your old name.
 Otherwise, get it straightened out.
 Court records can get revised and documents reissued for mistakes and typos.
-The right to change your name becomes legal once the judge signs the final order and closes your case file.
+The right to change your name becomes official once the judge signs the final order and closes your case file.

-Ask for a certified copy of your divorce decree from the court.
+Ask for a certified copies of your divorce decree from the court.
 It costs $15 per copy.
 This may come with an extra fee.
 The court may give you one certified copy without asking, as part of your filing fees.
 Your decree serves as proof of name change when contacting governmental and nongovernmental entities to update your name.

 General adult name change

-After receiving the order, get in touch with a newspaper circulating within your county and ask them to run the required legal notice in their publication for name change purposes.
+After receiving the court order, get in touch with a local newspaper circulating within your county and ask them to run the required notice in their publication for name change purposes.
 Supply them the order date, issuing court, and current and future name.
 Make sure they schedule the notice to run three times in the next 20 days.
 The publication will alert the court of your compliance once your advert has run the stipulated time-span.

 Name change on birth certificate

-You can’t change the name on your birth certificate through marriage or divorce.
-It’s only meant for court-petitioned adult or minor name changes.
-Divorce court doesn’t count as court-petitioned.
+You can't change the name on your birth certificate through marriage or divorce.
+It's only meant for court-petitioned adult or minor name changes.

-Update details with governmental agencies
+Update identification with governmental agencies

-Approach the Social Security Administration office to update the name on your social security card.
-Next, approach the Missouri Department of Revenue (DOR) to have your nondriver license or driver license name updated in person.
-Have your name change document with you, fee, and proof of your place and date of birth, social security number, and Missouri address.
+Next, approach the Missouri Department of Revenue (DOR) to have your REAL ID or Missouri driver's license updated in person.
+Bring your current driver's license, name change document, fee, and proof of your place and date of birth, social security number, and Missouri address.
+Prepare to take a new photo.

 Non-governmental institutions name change